-Hello everyone, it’s Gudy from Eclectic Trends and I’m back with another monthly trend report.
+Hello everyone, it’s Gudy and I’m back with another monthly trend report.
 I’d like to talk today about a couple of microtrends.
 Let us first define what a microtrend is.
 Microtrends (some call these minitrends) are the new and emerging trends that will be found in all lifestyle sectors and may, or may not, convert into macro trends later on.
 Macro trends are globally relevant with more staying power — and can have a real impact on consumer thinking and behavior over the next 3-5 years.
 I have chosen Brick and Bread today in this report since I see certain common characteristics: both are humble, both have existed for a long time, they share a similar color, they are affordable and lead us back to our roots: nature and raw materials.
 And both are a traditional craft.

 Food styling has become quite a big influence now when it comes to trendsetting, and bread is one of its most used ingredients though rarely in a leading role and more typically in a “supporting” role.
 That’s why Musubi Aoki’s take is so interesting because his focus puts bread front and center.
 Based in Tokyo, he works as a stylist in advertising and for fashion magazines.
 His perspective is quite imaginative!

 Another very nice example of creative expression and food is shown above in Andere Monjo’s ‘Plates for Soulmates’ from the Belgium art gallery Valerie Traan.
 The artist wanted to redefine bread baking and its traditional craft by producing textiles, table ware and ceramics so these things were made using bread, baked, and served!
 Imaginative, right?